 Brussels, Belgium – The Adventures of Tintin

-Brussels is well known for being the birthplace of beloved cartoonist Hergé, but street art tributes and comic book museum aside, did you know the city has been the unsung star of Tintin’s backdrop?
+One of our favourite holiday destinations for book lovers, Brussels, is well known for being the birthplace of beloved cartoonist Hergé, but street art tributes and comic book museum aside, did you know the city has been the unsung star of Tintin’s backdrop?
 While the author was careful to set the stories in a largely neutral setting, he did draw inspiration from his surroundings.

 Parc du Cinquantenaire appears in King Ottokar’s Sceptre, while Place du Jeu de Balle, the daily flea market, sets the scene in the opening of The Secret of the Unicorn, and Tintin’s home in the early comic books is modelled on Rue Terre Neuve in the Marolles district.